SharePoint/sp-dev-docs/docs/solution-guidance/portal-information-architecture.md

 ## What not to do

-The following list contains the key things **not** to do when it comes to designing your portal information architecture.
+The following list contains the key things **not** to do when you design your portal information architecture.

-Don't have:
+Don't:

-- **Too many top-level parent portal site collections**.
+- **Have too many top-level parent portal site collections**.
 This will cause confusion and can have adverse impacts on management, security considerations, usability, navigation, and adoption in general.
-- **Deep hierarchies in a single site collection with unique permissions**.
+- **Use deep hierarchies in a single site collection with unique permissions**.
 This can cause performance challenges.
-- **Buried content**.
+- **Bury content**.
 Content that is too deep impacts discoverability as well as adoption.
-If the user cannot find the content they are looking for after a few levels, they will abandon their efforts and deem the portal as inefficient, which in turn, kills adoption.
+If the user cannot find the content that they are looking for after a few levels, they will abandon their efforts and deem the portal as inefficient, which in turn, kills adoption.
-- **Stale content**.
+- **Keep stale content**.
 Nobody likes stale content, and after a few times of seeing it, they won't come back for that reason.
-- **A lack of content disposition strategies**.
-This is needed to help avoid stale content and to stay within the defined capacity boundaries.
+- **Not use content disposition strategies**.
+These are needed to help avoid stale content and to stay within the defined capacity boundaries.
-- **A reliance on poor enterprise master data management**.
+- **Rely on poor enterprise master data management**.
 This results in a poor SharePoint Online taxonomy design.

 <br/>